- Milestone represents the first patient dosed with UltraCAR-T targeting solid tumors

 Precigen : Advancing Medicine with Precision™

-Founded in 2017, Precigen is a dedicated discovery and clinical stage biopharmaceutical company advancing the next generation of gene and cellular therapies using precision technology to target the most urgent and intractable diseases in oncology, autoimmune disorders, and emerging specialty therapy areas.
+Precigen is a dedicated discovery and clinical stage biopharmaceutical company advancing the next generation of gene and cellular therapies using precision technology to target the most urgent and intractable diseases in immuno-oncology, autoimmune disorders, and infectious diseases.
+Precigen also follows the science opportunistically in pursuit of promising programs in emerging therapeutics.
 Our technologies enable us to find innovative solutions for affordable biotherapeutics in a controlled manner.
-Precigen operates as an innovation engine progressing a preclinical and clinical pipeline of well-differentiated unique therapies toward clinical proof-of-confidence and commercialization.
-Precigen was founded as a wholly-owned subsidiary of Intrexon Corporation (XON) and leverages Intrexon's proprietary technology platforms to advance human health.
-Learn more about Precigen at www.precigentherapeutics.com.
+Precigen operates as an innovation engine progressing a preclinical and clinical pipeline of well-differentiated unique therapies toward clinical proof-of-concept and commercialization.
+Precigen was founded as a wholly-owned subsidiary of Intrexon Corporation (XON) and leverages a diverse portfolio of technology platforms to advance human health.
+For more information about Precigen, visit www.precigen.com or follow us on Twitter @Precigen and LinkedIn.

 Donelle M. Gregory